 You’ll have no problem finding meat dishes in Ubud, but everything you see here is vegetarian except for the sushi.

-THE BEST RESTAURANTS IN UBUD
+THE BEST RESTAURANTS WITH HEALTHY FOOD IN UBUD

 There’s a wide range of restaurants in Ubud and every one I’ve been to has been top-notch!
 These six are my personal favorites and they have food for every taste.
 Almost all restaurants in town are equipped with free WiFi so you’ll have no problems getting online during your visit.